hydro-informatics/hydro-informatics.github.io/_sources/datascience/machinelearning.md

 * Transfer learning: when a methods is trained for an individual scenario and you wish to use it in a different scenario.
 This translates into: how to make use of what was learned from A on B?
 * Reinforcement learning: the model is trained to act, rather than just to predict, and the algorithm itself uses outcomes from its experimented acts as feedback or *reinforcement* to achieve an optimized result of actions (e.g., a robot learning to walk).

+(data-science)=
+## The difference between machine learning and data science

+The conceptual difference between data science and machine learning can be imagined similar to the concept of rectangles and squares in geometry, where data science corresponds to *rectangles*, and machine learning to *squares*.
+Both data science and machine learning deal with programming (e.g., in Python, R, or SQL), statistics, and data modeling.
+Data science additionally embraces data visualization and data wrangling.

 ```{admonition} Recommended course
 :class: tip

 Keep in mind to look for materials and study independently for your optimal learning.
 For instance, we highly recommend the comprehensive [machine learning course](https://www.edx.org/course/machine-learning-with-python-from-linear-models-to) offered by MITx, the online learning initiative of the Massachusetts Institute of Technology.
 ```